Skip to content

 3. Ingredient styling brief

 Which botanicals, fruits, or sources should appear in the flat-lay?
-Ashwagandha root, fresh turmeric, lion's mane mushroom, omega-3 fish, magnesium-rich greens, etc. Brands that ground their imagery in their actual ingredients convert better than brands using generic "wellness" props.
+Ashwagandha root, fresh turmeric, lion's mane mushroom, omega-3 fish, magnesium-rich greens, etc. Ground the imagery in the product's approved ingredient story instead of using generic wellness props that could imply the wrong formula.

 4. Two-mood generation